 Requests for Residential Policy Exemption & Housing Contract Appeals

 Appeals to be released from the residential requirement or cancel a housing contract must be submitted to the Residence Life office via the On-Campus Housing Contract Appeal form.

-Exceptions to the residential 2-year live on requirement are made for:
+Exceptions to the residential 2-year life on requirement are made for:

 On rare occasions, an exemption from the residential requirement or cancellation of a housing contract may be permitted outside of the above list of exceptions.
-Housing appeals will be reviewed by Student Affairs, Student Financial Services, and Disabilities Services staff as appropriate on the basis of financial hardship, documented personal medical/health related need, or other demonstrated extenuating circumstances.
+Student Affairs, Student Financial Services will review housing appeals, and Disabilities Services staff as appropriate based on financial hardship documented personal medical/health-related need or other demonstrated extenuating circumstances.

-Financial hardship is defined as a situation in which a student’s financial circumstances are so severe that they jeopardize the student’s ability to enroll or to continue enrollment at Puget Sound.
-A financial hardship is not simply a justification that living expenses could be lessened by off campus housing arrangements.
+Financial hardship is defined as a situation in which a student’s financial circumstances are so severe that they jeopardize the student’s ability to enroll or continue enrollment at Puget Sound.
+Financial hardship is not simply a justification that off-campus housing arrangements could lessen living expenses.
 Financial Hardship appeals require that a completed FAFSA (Free Application for Federal Student Aid) be on file with Student Financial Services.